alexeypa/blog/content/post/2006-12-09-загадочный-каталог-“systemrootinstaller”.md

-<blockquote>Icon files that are associated strictly with file extensions or CLSIDs can have any extension, such as .ico. **However, Icon files that are associated with shortcuts must be in the EXE binary format and must be named such that their extension matches the extension of the target.** The shortcut will not work if this rule is not followed.
+> Icon files that are associated strictly with file extensions or CLSIDs can have any extension, such as .ico. **However, Icon files that are associated with shortcuts must be in the EXE binary format and must be named such that their extension matches the extension of the target.** The shortcut will not work if this rule is not followed.
 For example, if a shortcut is to point to a resource having the key file Red.bar, then the icon file must also have the extension .bar.
-Multiple icons can be stuffed into the same icon file as long as all of the target files have the same extension.</blockquote>
+Multiple icons can be stuffed into the same icon file as long as all of the target files have the same extension.